KILTprotocol/docs/docs/develop/09_polarpath/01_overview.md

 2. [Disable the token issuer rights](https://ethereum.org/en/guides/how-to-revoke-token-access/) on the ERC-20 contract.
 3. [Register the ERC-20 token on Asset Hub](https://docs.snowbridge.network/applications/token-transfers#token-registration).
-4. The entity holding ERC-20 funds performs a one-time transfer of all tokens from their Ethereum account to the parachain's sovereign account on Asset Hub.
+4. The entity holding ERC-20 funds performs a one-time transfer of all tokens from their Ethereum account, minus the amount of tokens previously locked with the parachain, to the parachain's sovereign account on Asset Hub.
 5. Parachain governance recognizes the wrapper around the ERC-20 token by pairing the ERC-20 token to the parachain token in the swap pallet and enable the token issuer rights.

 Holders of the token on the parachain can can now switch tokens between it and Ethereum.